willyvaessen/100DaysofCode/README.md

 It does what it's programmed to do, but is checking too much.
 I'm not sure yet how to resolve that and there's something else I want to loot into as well: getting my Raspberry Pi zero with attached camera to share the image.

+## 13 October 2023

+Today was a busy day for work.
+I had a good call with my line manager and got the news that I will receive a salary raise :-)
+I started working on a little app/website to practice multiplication.
+I'm having some trouble with DOM manipulation today and I'm tired so I will continue tomorrow.

+## 14 October 2023

+I continued on the multiplication practice project.
+DOM manipulation now works.
+Time to get working on the code to check the answer against the assignment.